nbalepur/Rap-Lyric-Generator/README.md

 - **Starting Text**: The beginning of the lyric to be generated
 - **Number of Words**: The number of additional words to generate
 - **Censor Profanity?**: Checkbox to hide/show explicit language
-- **Randomize?**: Designates whether the algorithm should select the best fitting word, or a random word from the top 3 best words
+- **Randomize?**: Choose whether the algorithm should select the best fitting word, or a random word from the top 3 best words

-After these fields are tuned to your liking, simply press **Generate** to create the new lyric!
+After these fields are tuned to your liking, simply press **Generate** to create a new lyric!

 <br />